Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Introduction

-The statistical performance of the DEWM approach is evaluated in terms of average welfare-regret that is the average welfare loss relative to the maximum welfare achievable in the pre-specified class of DTRs.
-We derive finite-sample and distribution-free upper bounds on the average welfare-regrets of the backward and simultaneous estimation methods, which depend on the sample size $n$ and a measure of complexity of the class of DTRs.
-Our main theorem shows that the average welfare-regrets of the two methods converge to zero at rate $n^{-1/2}$ in the experimental data setting.
-This rate is shown to be the optimal convergence rate.
-In the observational data setting, the rate of convergence depends on that of the estimated propensity scores.
-When the budget/capacity constraints are imposed, we also analyze the excess implementation cost of the estimated DTR over the actual budget/capacity.
-We derive finite sample and distribution-free upper bounds on both the welfare-regret and the excess cost of the estimated DTR which hold with high probability.
+We evaluate the statistical properties of the DEWM approaches in terms of average welfare regret.\footnote{The average welfare regret is the average welfare loss relative to the maximum welfare achievable in the pre-specified class of DTRs.} We derive finite-sample and distribution-free upper bounds on the average welfare regret of the DTR estimated by each of the backward-induction and simultaneous optimization methods.
+The resulting bounds depend on the sample size $n$ and a measure of complexity of the class of DTRs.
+Our main theorem shows that the average welfare regret for each method converges to zero at rate $n^{-1/2}$ in the experimental data setting.
+Furthermore, we show that this convergence rate is optimal.\footnote{To my knowledge, this is the first work to formally show the minimax rate optimality of welfare regrets in estimating optimal DTRs.} For the budget/capacity constrained problem, we also analyze the excess implementation cost of the estimated DTR relative to the actual budget/capacity.
+We derive finite-sample and distribution-free upper bounds on both the welfare regret and the excess cost of the estimated DTR.